EmiyaNing/OpenPCDet/Idea.md

 6. Multi positive used in yolox and fcos
 7. Add a BEV feature input branch for BEVRPNbackbone
 8. Add a Deeplab style dilate conv 3d block to extend the receptive field
+9. Add a coordinate 3d attention for this model

 ### Hard rank
 1 *